 The Alternative Reference Rates Committee (ARRC) will host a half-day forum on Thursday, July 19, from 9:00 AM to noon.
 The forum will provide an opportunity for the ARRC to report on its overall progress since it was reconstituted, and will be a starting point in the ARRC’s public consultation and education process regarding contract robustness in instruments referencing LIBOR.
 The event will feature remarks by ARRC Chair Sandie O’Connor, as well as panel discussions around developments in contract language for floating rate notes, corporate loans, securitizations, and derivatives.
-Additional information regarding the half-day forum, including panel discussion topics and a full agenda, will be available in due course.

 The ARRC hosted a roundtable at the Federal Reserve Bank of New York on November 2, 2017.
 The event covered the work of the ARRC, including its recommendation of the Secured Overnight Financing Rate as a robust alternative rate to U.S. dollar LIBOR, and details of its paced transition plan.
 Additionally, representatives of both ARRC and non-ARRC member firms discussed how the risks around LIBOR—highlighted in a speech by Andrew Bailey, Chief Executive Officer of the United Kingdom’s Financial Conduct Authority—may impact not only the interest rate derivatives market, but also a wide range of other financial products and markets.